 Heat the oil in the pan/skillet over a medium heat and, when just beginning to smoke, add the steak.
 Toss the steak so it will sear on all sides.
 This will need to be done in a few batches as you don’t want to overcrowd the pan or the cubes of steak will steam rather than sear.
 Put to one side.

-Now reduce the heat in the pan/skillet and add the remaining 1 tablespoon of oil.
-When it is hot add the onions and carrots and gently cook for 5 minutes.
+Now reduce the heat and add the remaining 1 tablespoon of oil to the pan/skillet.
+When it is hot add the onions and carrots and gently cook for 5 minutes, tossing frequently.

 Now layer steak, onions, carrots, and potatoes in the casserole dish, sprinkling each layer with a pinch of nutmeg and some seasoning as you go.